-Here are some frequently asked questions about green smoothies, health and nutrition.
-If you have a burning green smoothie question, head to the Incredible Smoothies Facebook Page and get answers.
+Here are some frequently asked questions about green smoothies, health, and nutrition.
+If you have a burning green smoothie question that is not answered here, head to the Incredible Smoothies Facebook Page and get answers.

 Green Smoothie Weight Loss Questions

 How do I make a green smoothie for weight loss?

 Do you have meal plans that I can follow?
 Yes, I do!
 I have a 28-day green smoothie and plant-based, whole foods meal plan called Reset 28.
 Check it out here.

 Can’t Lose Weight: Why am I not losing weight despite drinking green smoothies daily?.